Try these simple guidelines to help you survive stressful times

 During stressful times, it can be enticing to have a drink (or four) to calm the nerves.
 Alcohol and substance abuse are common coping mechanisms in Australia.
 These substances may offer temporary relief from stress, but only serve to amplify stress symptoms once their effect wears off.
 Do your best to resist.

-Diet is another important way to deal with stress.
+Eating a healthy balanced diet is another important way to deal with stress.
 When you are stressed, your body has an elevated need for vitamins and minerals, making it all the more important that you eat a variety of healthy foods to support your health.
 In particular, your body may need increased levels of:

-– Vitamin C (oranges, red capsicum, chilli or Super Kale).
+– Vitamin C (oranges, red capsicum, chilli)

 – Vitamin E (almonds, tofu, spinach, avocado)